 The Project Design Guide included in Part III of this report describes the assumptions and additional details associated with this project.
+The cost responsibilities associated with these facilities shall be handled as per current FERC guidelines.

 D. Interconnection Facilities Component Costs Estimates and Assumptions: